bloomen/transwarp/README.md

 traversal and type-safe dependencies.

 A task in transwarp is defined through a functor, parent tasks, and an optional name.
-A task can be either a consumer or a sentinel task.
-A consumer task's functor will consume the results of the parent tasks whereas a sentinel task's functor takes no arguments but waits for its parents to finish. transwarp supports custom executors either per task or globally when scheduling the tasks in the graph.
+A task can either be consuming all or just one of its parents, or simply wait for their completion similar to how continuations work. transwarp supports custom executors either per task or globally when scheduling the tasks in the graph.

 transwarp is designed for ease of use, portability, and scalability.
 It is written in